+Failure to follow instructions below could result in equipment damage.
 Ensure that the compressor and oil sump heaters have been operating properly for a minimum of 24 hours before starting.
-Failure to do so could result in equipment damage.

 Follow the procedures below to restart the unit after extended shutdown: